r-lib/vdiffr/README.md

 [![Codecov test coverage](https://codecov.io/gh/r-lib/vdiffr/graph/badge.svg)](https://app.codecov.io/gh/r-lib/vdiffr)
 <!-- badges: end -->

 vdiffr is a testthat extension for monitoring the appearance of R plots.
-It generates reproducible SVG files and registers them as the [testthat snapshots](https://testthat.r-lib.org/articles/snapshotting.html).
+It generates reproducible SVG files and registers them as [testthat snapshots](https://testthat.r-lib.org/articles/snapshotting.html).

 ## How to use vdiffr